 When adding waypoints to a route, the inserted waypoints will appear in the route in front of the waypoint you have selected.
-To insert waypoints at the end of the route, make sure to select (ROUTE END) before adding them.
+To insert waypoints at the end of the route, make sure to select "(End of route)" before adding them.